NoahVl/Explaining-In-Style-Reproducibility-Study/README.md

 1. Create the conda environment from the .yml file.
 2. Activate the environment.
 3. Open jupyter notebook.
-4. Select `model_name` to pick the dataset/model on which to show results.
+4. Select `model_to_choose` to pick the dataset/model on which to show results.
 Default is 'plant'.
 5. Run the `all_results_notebook.ipynb` notebook!

 ## Verifying results

 ### Using precomputed attfind values (hdf5 files)

 The `all_results_notebook.ipynb` works with pre-calculated latent vectors to generate results and run the experiments.
-If you want to run the AttFind procedure yourself, make use of the `run_attfind_combined.ipynb` notebook (similarly, select the appropriate `model_name`).
+If you want to run the AttFind procedure yourself, make use of the `run_attfind_combined.ipynb` notebook (similarly, select the appropriate `model_to_choose`).

 Warning: The AttFind procedure is quite slow and may take over an hour depending on your hardware.